MAKE A DONATION

 How common is NMOSD?

 NMOSD is a very rare condition.
-There are few population-based studies in NMOSD.
 In Europe, it is estimated that there is one case of NMOSD for every 100,000 people potentially affecting less than 1000 people in the UK.
-It is not possible to catch NMO from another person.
 NMOSD may be more common in people of Asian and African descent.
 NMOSD can affect any age group including children.
 NMOSD is predominantly a female disease with a ratio of 8 females:1 male affected

 Who is at risk of developing NMOSD?